 “Amazing country of dramatic landscapes, spectacular scenery, immense culture”

-Annapurna with a Great Massive Range of Peaks
+Annapurna: A Massive Range of Majestic Peaks

 History of Annapurna Himalaya